Congratulations to our most recent grant awardees!

 September 6, 2018

-Dr. Ellen Quillen, Ph.D., Assistant Professor in the Department of Internal Medicine, Section of Molecular Medicine, and Member of the Center for Precision Medicine, received a 3-year K01 Award from the National Institute of Aging of the NIH entitled "Integrative Multi-Omic Investigation of Age-Related Changes in Trabecular Bone”.
-Congratulations, Dr. Quillen!
+Dr. Ellen Quillen, Ph.D., Assistant Professor in the Department of Internal Medicine/ Molecular Medicine, received K01 Award from the National Institute of Aging of the NIH entitled "Integrative Multi-Omic Investigation of Age-Related Changes in Trabecular Bone”.
+Read more.

 September 6, 2018

-Dr. Liang Liu, Assistant Professor in Cancer Biology and Member of the Center for Precision Medicine, received a Developmental Research Award from the MD Anderson Cancer Center Specialized Program of Research Excellence (SPOREs) in Uterine Cancer for his proposal entitled “Mutations in TP53 Underlying Aggressive Endometrial Cancer in African Americans”.
-Congratulations!
+Liang Liu, Ph.D., CPM member and Assistant Professor in Cancer Biology, received a Developmental Research Award from the MD Anderson Cancer Center Specialized Program of Research Excellence (SPOREs) in Uterine Cancer entitled “Mutations in TP53 Underlying Aggressive Endometrial Cancer in African Americans”.
+More

 August 20, 2018